kirha-ai/kirha-mcp-gateway/README.md

 ## Tools

 By default, the gateway operates in **auto mode**, where both planning and execution are performed automatically in a single request.
+Planning is deterministic: semantically identical prompts yield the same composition of tool(s).
 If the environment variable `TOOL_PLAN_MODE_ENABLED` is set to `true`, the gateway switches to **planning mode**, which separates the planning and execution steps.
+When we ship Kirha's payment, you will be able to accept or reject the plan before it is executed.

 ### Auto mode